umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 Tracking and Access can be found in the Settings > General section.
 If you want to use any extensions such as Google maps or Google Analytics.
 This is where you put the API Keys.

 :::note
-It is important to note that the AIzaSyDX76tv4LsYpvuS-ue5cl6-C_pKRauv5XI API Key for Google Maps should be changed to your own API Key, as this standard one will stop working eventually.
+In order to your to get the most out of the Google Maps API, that the API Key is be changed to your own API Key.
 :::

 ## Responsive on all platforms